On black holes as macroscopic quantum objects: ``Classical'' black hole formation viewed as a macroscopic quantum process

 where for simplicity we set $G=1$.

 The explicit motion of the shell can be found (see e.g. Lightman et al. \cite{grbook}, Problems 21.10 and 21.11) from the conserved quantity, $M$, which is just the total energy of the shell

 where $\dot{R}=dR/d\tau $, $\tau$ is the proper time of an observer sitting on the shell, and $\mu$ is the rest mass of the shell.
 While the evolution in terms of the proper time $\tau$ is uneventful (the shell shrinks to $R=0$ in finite time), it is instructive to see what happens in the Schwarzschild time.
-The relative flow of the proper and Schwarzschild times during the motion of the shell can be found from the time component of the four-velocity $u^t$
+The relative flow of the proper and Schwarzschild times during the motion of the shell can be found from the time component of the four-velocity $u^t$ (see detailed derivation in the appendix)

 This relation is crucial for our discussion.
 For $R>2M$, $u^t>0$, which means that the Schwarzschild and proper infalling time coordinates are of the same sign.
 The shell propagating according to the Schwarzschild coordinate time behaves as a normal positive energy particle.
 However, for $2M>R>\frac{\mu^2}{2M}$, $u^t<0$.
 Thus, time is reversed and the shell behaves as a negative energy particle.
 Time reverses once again for $\frac{\mu^2}{2M}>R$, where $u^t>0$.
 The shell again behaves as a positive energy particle.
 This behavior can be interpreted as a shell/anti-shell pair creation with the radius $R=\frac{\mu^2}{2M}$.
 The positive energy member of the pair travels to $r=0$, and presumably forms a singularity there.
 The negative energy member travels to the horizon and cancels the incoming positive mass shell.
 The region between the created shells is not flat anymore, and time is re-synchronized into the Schwarzschild time.
 Eventually, the whole spacetime becomes Schwarzschild-like, and an outside observer does not see the infalling shell anymore.
 The schematics is shown in Fig.~\ref{mass}.